This story originally ran in the fall of 2011, when Tatiana and Krista Hogan started kindergarten

 Not many kids get to delay the start of kindergarten by a few days so they can fly to Manhattan for a network television appearance, but then few children are as unique as Tatiana and Krista Hogan.
 Last Wednesday, the twins from Vernon, B.C., who are conjoined at the head, and their parents, Felicia Simms and Brendan Hogan, were the star attractions on Anderson Cooper’s new syndicated daytime talk show.
-This week, one month from their fifth birthdays, they’re back with their kindergarten classmates at Okanagan Landing Elementary, enjoying every minute of it.
+One month from their fifth birthdays, they’re back with their kindergarten classmates at Okanagan Landing Elementary, enjoying every minute of it.

 “They love school,” says grandmother Louise McKay.
 The staff at the school have gone out of their way to make the girls comfortable, including setting aside a quiet room if they need a break and retrofitting a special toilet, she says.
 “They have a really nice team behind them, they’re helping us out trying to figure out ways of accommodating Tati and Krista so they’re comfortable at school.”

 The girls have certainly caused a stir.
 One girl, especially, followed them around the first few hours, clearly curious.
 They quickly formed a friendship.
 “Every morning she waits for Tati and Krista to get there, and takes them over to play finger puppets,” says McKay.
 “They’re laughing and giggling.”

 The path to kindergarten has been a remarkable achievement—a team effort that includes the extended family of 12 others that share two floors of a rented Vernon home, the school district, and the medical staff at B.C.
 Children’s Hospital in Vancouver.

 Earlier this summer, Maclean’s accompanied the girls as they underwent a battery of neurological tests at the hospital.
 The results, released to the family in September, confirm some of what makes the girls unique: they can see through each other’s eyes, as their parents have long suspected.